 • If you want to use your own Connector for executing the examples:

-• You need the enmeshed App installed on your mobile device.
+• You need the enmeshed App with a minimum version of 4.0.0 installed on your mobile device.

 Establishing Relationships